sperlik-oliver/kitchen-and/README.md

 # kitchen-and

-The goal of this application is to improve the user's experience when it comes to cooking by allowing the storage of ingredients, recipes and meal plans all in one place. <br>
-Another aim of the application is to provide the user with some quality of life features that will simplify the interactions between ingredients, recipes and meal planning.
+The goal of this application is to improve the user's experience when it comes to cooking by allowing the storage of ingredients, recipes and meal plans all in one place.
+The application aims to provide the user with some quality of life features that will simplify the interactions between ingredients, recipes and meal planning.

 <h3>Functional Requirements</h3>